rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 ---
-title: 'DRAFT: Demo and game idea'
+title: Demo and game idea
-date: 2023-04-22
+date: 2023-04-24
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In this episode we demo the "game" for our customer.
 We get some feedback on it and start evolving the game to meet our customer's vision.